Tutorial: deploy a Cloudflare Worker with MultiTool

 Step 6: Add your configuration file

-Now that your workspace and application are set up in the MultiTool app, you’ll create a MultiTool.toml
+Now that your workspace and application are set up in the MultiTool app, you’ll create a MultiTool.toml file.
+This file tells the CLI how to deploy your application.

 cat << EOF > MultiTool.toml